What You Need To Know

 What monthly charges would I pay?

-- Debt Fee.The live-work space’s monthly portion of the cooperative blanket loan.
+- Debt Fee.The live-work space’s monthly portion of the cooperative blanket loan (first mortgage).

-- Coop Fee.
+- Coop Fee (or Member Assessment Fee).
 The live-work space’s monthly portion of the cooperative’s fees as determined by the annual budget (shared utilities, cleaning and maintenance, repairs, real estate taxes, management company fees, legal fees, etc).
 This may increase over time.

 - Members are required to purchase homeowners insurance, as per by-laws.

-The new member will also be responsible for water and HVAC charges billed separately by our management company and for individual electricity usage billed separately be the utility company.
+The new member will also be responsible for water charges billed separately by our management company and for individual electricity usage billed separately by the utility company (Eversource).